 To get all groups in the system use the following command in your terminal.

 We will now add the created user to the sudo group.
 To add a new user into a group we should use

 usermod command.
 Syntax of which is given below:

-here we will add a new user with name newuser to sudo group.
-Note that newuser is now added in two groups that are newuser its own group and sudo.
+here we will add a new user with name newuser to the sudo group.
+Note that the newuser is now added in two groups that are newuser its own group and sudo.

 If you no longer need that user account you can delete it by using the following command

-It will not delete user data you can delete it later by using following command
+It will not delete user data you can delete it later by using the following command

-Now I think you should have a basic understanding of creation, removal of user and adding that user into a group.
-If you have any query write us in the comments below.
+Now I think you should have a basic understanding of creation, removal of the user, and adding that user into a group.
+If you have any query write to us in the comments below.

 You might also like

 This post was last updated on September 1st, 2020 at 03:36 pmA hard disk can have various partitions on it.
 Partition refers to the logical divisions of a physical disk